What? You Don’t Own a TV? Why? That’s a question I get quite often. And the answer is simple: Because I’d watch it. A lot.

-You see, I really enjoy TV.
+You see, I really enjoy television.
 It’s easy to watch.
 It’s passive.
 It’s entertaining at times.
-And I don’t have to do much work (unless you consider pushing the buttons on the remote to be work).
-But there are so many other important things I can do with my life, and so the costs drastically outweigh the benefits…
+And I don’t have to do much work (unless you consider pushing the buttons on the remote to be “work”).
+But there are many other important things I can do with my life, and so the costs drastically outweigh the benefits…

 Time.
-TV viewing robs us of our time, our most precious asset.
-Even with the internet, the average person watches more than five hours of TV a day.
+TV viewing robs us of our most precious asset: our time.
+Even with the Internet, the average person watches more than five hours of television a day.
 That’s 35 hours a week.
-That’s a lot of TV.
+Yikes!
 If you get rid of your TV, you can reclaim this time for yourself.
-We’ll talk about what you can do with this newly found free time in a moment.

 Relationships.
-If you’re watching TV—especially if you’re watching it alone—then you are taking away from your relationships with other people, time in which you could contribute to others in a more meaningful way, time in which you could add value to someone’s life.
+If you’re watching TV—especially if you’re watching it alone—then you are taking away from your relationships with other people—time in which you could contribute to others.

 Creativity.
 If we are constantly consuming, then we are not creating.
 Thus, TV has the ability to rob us of our creativity.

 Sure, watching TV is easy.
 But is it worth it?
 That’s the question you must ask yourself.
 I’m not suggesting that you have to get rid of your TV to be a minimalist.
 You don’t.
-But you do have some options:
+But you always have options:

 - Ryan disconnected his cable service during our journey into minimalism.
 He got rid of all his DVDs and video games, but he kept his TV.
 We still watch movies on that TV from time to time, which brings up another point…

-- If you get rid of your TV like I did in 2009, you can schedule time to watch TV with other people.
-I don’t do it often, but if I want to watch something, I can watch TV at someone else’s house (this includes movies), and we can discuss what we watched afterwards.
-Such planned viewing is far less passive and helps you build and strengthen your relationships, rather than take away from them.
+- If you get rid of your TV, like I did in 2009, you can schedule time to watch TV with other people.
+I don’t do it often, but if I want to watch a program or a movie, I can watch it at someone else’s house, and afterward, we can discuss what we watched.
+Such planned viewing is far less passive and helps us build and strengthen our relationships, rather than take away from them.

 - You can limit your viewing to one day a week.
 Schedule it and don’t deviate from the schedule.